tomerhanochi/website/content/blog/a-tale-of-container-uids.md

 Now that we covered the background required, we can revisit [The Question](#the-question).
 As we've discussed previously, we know that in all possible cases, there is some kind of user ID mapping.
 Whether it is the identity mapping as is the default when running rootful, or some other mapping configured by the system administrator/container engine.

-In order to further illustrate this, let's take a look at some concrete examples.
+In order to further illustrate this, we'll try some concrete examples.
 In all examples we'll use the same image built in the original [Example](#example).
 Try and see if you can correctly guess the output of the commands

 ### Rootful Default Mapping